Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: RESULTS AND DISCUSSION

 \subsection{Single-mode phonon coupling with periodic driving field}

-We now switch to the study of 3-LZM in the presence of a periodic driving field.
-In this subsection, we set $\Omega_z(t) = A_{\rm z}\cos(\omega_{\rm z} t)$ and $\Omega_x(t) = A_{\rm x}\cos(\omega_{\rm x} t)$, where $A_{\rm z}$($A_{\rm x}$) and $\omega_{\rm z}$($\omega_{\rm x}$) are the amplitude and the frequency of the z(x)-direction driving field, respectively.
-As mentioned earlier, $P_{\text{-} 1}(t) = P_{1}(t)$ when the driving field of the 3-LZM is periodic.
-By considering Eq.~(\ref{EQ16}), if one of the three transition probabilities is known, one can immediately obtain the other two, and we choose to study the effects of periodic driving field on $P_{(\text{-} 1)}(t)$ in Secs.~III B and III C. In the Hamiltonian we consider, following Eq.~(\ref{EQ2}), the phonon can couple to the 3-LZM on both the x and the z direction.
-However, as only trivial changes in the dynamics are found in the case of $z$-coupling.
+We now switch to the study of the 3-LZM in the presence of the periodic driving field.
+We set $\Omega_z(t) = A_{\rm z}\cos(\omega_{z} t)$ and $\Omega_{x}(t) = A_{x}\cos(\omega_{x} t)$, where $A_{z}$($A_{x}$) and $\omega_{z}$($\omega_{x}$) are the amplitude and frequency of the driving field in $z$ ($x$) direction, respectively.
+As has already been mentioned, $P_{- 1}(t) = P_{1}(t)$ for periodic driving field.
+If one of the three populations is known, one can immediately obtain the other two from Eq.~(\ref{EQ16}).
+We choose to study the effects of periodic driving on $P_{-1}(t)$.
+In the Hamiltonian of Eq.~(\ref{EQ2}), the phonon bath can couple the 3-LZM in both $x$ and $z$ directions.
+Rather trivial changes in the dynamics are found in the case of $z$-coupling.
 Hence we will focus on the $x$-coupling.
 In all calculations of this subsection, multiplicity $M = 6$ of the $D_2$ Ansatz is used for obtaining converged results.